labbsr0x/servlet-monitor/README.md

 application.version=1.0.2
 ```

-Check into your jar or war package if the file `classes/application.properties` exist.
+Make sure the file `classes/application.properties` exist into your jar or war package.

-##### Setting application version from Maven pom.xml file
+##### From Maven pom.xml file

 The process to automatically set application version retrieving the project version from the pom.xml file is using [Maven resource filtering](https://maven.apache.org/guides/getting-started/index.html#How_do_I_filter_resource_files).
 To have Maven filter resources when copying, simply set `filtering` to true for the resource directory in your `pom.xml`.